Last updated on April 25th, 2023 at 01:02 pm

 But the anti-vaccine movement took this very simple story and ran with it.

 Immediately after the video went viral, anti-vaccine activists started spreading rumors that Tiffany Dover was dead.
 This was not the first or only claim of deaths after a COVID-19 vaccination that anti-vaccine activists fabricated.

 In fact, at this point, I have counted at least five fake deaths after COVID-19 claims.
 My friends at Voices for Vaccines created a video to address the fake reports of deaths after Covid-19 vaccines, and what you can do to fight the spread of misinformation:

 For Ms. Dover, it started when someone used a site called SearchQuarry to search for her, and allegedly found a death certificate for her.

 I ran a search for my own name and death records.
 I found an identical record.
 I do assure people that the rumors of my own death, too, have been somewhat exaggerated.

-Basically, this site would give that kind of result for anyone.
+Basically, this site would give that kind of result for any person.
 Dead or not.